codepoetpbowden/PWBFuelBalancer/Distribution/README.txt

 There is also a GUI that can be activated via the app launcher that allows to the manual positioning of the CoM target, both in the VAB and in flight.

 Release History:
+0.1.4.2
+* New:  Updated to be compatible with KSP 1.2.2.
+* Fixed:  Make COM marker visible in editor again after 1.2.1 update altered behavior of cameras
+* Fixed:  Make COM marker properly occlude when behind ship in view, in flight and in Editor.

 0.1.4.1
 * Updated to be compatible with KSP 1.2pr.
 This is prerelease software.
 USE AT YOUR OWN RISK.